agentheath/portfolio/index.md

 You might be my kind of company if you:

-* Hire independent and kind leaders
+* Hire talented people and empower them to solve problems both collaboratively and autonomously
-* Believe that documentation is essential for all users
+* Believe that documentation is a powerful tool for enabling engineering productivity and velocity at scale
 * Are remote-first and properly support distributed employees financially and technologically
+* Lean into using generative AI tools to augment documentation workflows
 * Compensate based on experience, not location
 * Support ongoing learning
 * Focus on creating real-world impact while also having fun and a sense of humor